+Frequently Asked Questions

 I am not majoring in any STEM major.
 Can I still apply?

 Yes!
-As long as you have relevant skills and a passion for solving neural engineering problems and making stuff, you are in a good position.
-We actually accepted a Philosphy major this year!
+As long as you have relevant skills and a passion for solving neural engineering problems and making stuff, you are in a good position to apply!

 How are teams formed?
 Do I have to apply with teammates in mind?

 Teams are formed by the application review committee to ensure each team is balanced in terms of skill sets.
 These formations are not revealed to the accepted hackers until Friday February 21st, 2020 when they will meet each other in person and be introduced to the CNT and the event.

 So no, you do not have to apply with teammates in mind.
 In fact, we make sure each team has a balance of institution representation as well, so you will most likely not be on the same team as someone else from your school.